hack-technicolor/hack-technicolor/docs/Recovery.md

 ### RTFD via the web interface

 !!! note "This RTFD method is not available if..."
-	- the web interface is corrupt and not accessible
+	- The web interface is corrupt and not accessible.
-	- the gateway bootloops or fails to boot properly
+	- The gateway bootloops or fails to boot properly.
-	- the `userfs` or `rootfs_data` jffs2 filesystem is full
+	- The `userfs` or `rootfs_data` jffs2 filesystem is full.

 1. Browse to the gateway web interface.
 2. Click gateway.
 The gateway page appears.
 3. Click Reset.
 4. The gateway deletes all customized data for the booted bank and restarts.

-### RTFD via the reset button
+### RTFD via the Reset Button

 !!! note "This RTFD method is not available if..."
-	- the physical reset button of the gateway have been disabled
+	- The physical reset button of the gateway have been disabled.
-	- the gateway bootloops or fails to boot properly
+	- The gateway bootloops or fails to boot properly.
-	- the `userfs` or `rootfs_data` jffs2 filesystem is full
+	- The `userfs` or `rootfs_data` jffs2 filesystem is full.

-1. Make sure the gateway is turned on and completely booted
+1. Make sure the gateway is turned on and completely booted.
-2. Push the Reset button for at least 7 seconds and then release it
+2. Push the Reset button for at least 7 seconds and then release it.
-3. The gateway deletes all customized data for the booted bank and restarts
+3. The gateway will delete all customized data for the booted bank.
+You will need to reroot.

 ### RTFD via the CLI shell

 !!! note "This RTFD method is not available if..."
-	- you have no kind of access to CLI by either SSH, or telnet, or serial console
+	- You have no access to the CLI by either SSH, or Telnet, or serial console.
-	- the gateway bootloops or fails to boot properly
+	- The gateway bootloops or fails to boot properly.
-	- the `userfs` or `rootfs_data` jffs2 filesystem is full
+	- The `userfs` or `rootfs_data` jffs2 filesystem is full.

-1. Make sure the gateway is turned on and completely booted
+1. Make sure the gateway is turned on and completely booted.
-2. Login to the CLI, RTFD is also available in restricted shall (clash)
+2. Login to the CLI.
+(RTFD is also available in restricted shell if needed)
-3. Just run `rtfd` command
+3. Run `rtfd`
-4. The gateway deletes all customized data for the booted bank and restarts
+4. The gateway will delete all customized data for the booted bank.
+You will need to reroot.

 ### Manually do what RTFD does

 !!! note "This reset method is not available if..."
-	- you have no kind of access to root shell by either SSH, or telnet, or serial console
+	- You have no access to the root shell by either SSH, or Telnet, or serial console.
-	- the gateway bootloops or fails to boot properly
+	- The gateway bootloops or fails to boot properly.
-	- the `userfs` or `rootfs_data` jffs2 filesystem is full
+	- The `userfs` or `rootfs_data` jffs2 filesystem is full.

 1. Make sure the gateway is turned on and completely booted.
-2. Login to root shell
+2. Login to root shell.
-3. Just run `rm -rf /overlay/bank_N` command, where **N** is either number of the bank you want to RTFD.
-All customized data for that bank is gone now.
+3. Run `rm -rf /overlay/bank_N`
+	- Where **N** is either number of the bank you want to RTFD.
-4. Turn off device to reboot
+4. Turn off device to reboot.
+You will need to reroot.

 ### Restore your settings

-If you previously backed up your configuration, you can now restore this configuration to your gateway.
+If you previously backed up your configuration, you can now restore it to your gateway.

 ## BOOT-P recovery mode (TFTP flashing)

 This guide is useful if you need to load a different firmware on your `bank_1` firmware partition, in case of a downgrade or replace a corrupt one.

-!!! note "Your firmware is unlikely to be corrupt"
+!!! note "Your firmware is unlikely to be corrupt if..."
-    If your gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
+    - Your gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
 	Reloading a firmware in such situations won't make any difference unless you load a different version which is known to somehow work fine enough with your messed up mods & settings.

 This should work for any known Technicolor device build on a Broadcom BCM63xx platform.
 Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

 By holding down a button at power on on the gateway, while the appropriate software is running on your PC, you can reload firmware into the first firmware bank of the gateway, `bank_1` (no one has observed it writing to `bank_2`).

-If both firmware banks contain invalid firmware's the gateway will enter BOOT-P recovery mode automatically after three failed attempts for each bank
+If both firmware banks contain invalid firmware's, the gateway will enter BOOT-P recovery mode automatically after three failed boot attempts on both banks.

 !!! warning "Please note and take into account"
-    - This will not automaticlly switch active bank for you, if active bank is `bank_2` and it stil contains a valid firmware it will still boot it instead of that one you are loading here.
+    - This will not automatically switch the active bank for you, if the active bank is `bank_2` and it still contains a valid firmware it will still boot it, instead of the one you are flashing here.

-    - Flashing via this method does not perform any factory reset, the new firmware will run on old and possibly corrupt or incompatible settings.
-It is therefore recommended that you perform a factory reset before flashing some firmware which is too different or not capable of managing a settings upgrade from the current one.
+    - Flashing via this method does not perform any factory reset, the new firmware will run on old and possibly corrupt or incompatible config.
+It is therefore recommended that you perform a factory reset before flashing a new firmware.

     - The firmware image is digitally signed and verified upon boot, so you can't boot an incorrect image (a good thing) but you also can't load a modified image (sad face times 1000).

 ### Set up TFTP